scottrlarson/profession/content/publications/publication-disaster-recovery-backup.md

 Network Disaster Recovery Service

-A network disaster recovery solution is very similar to a local disaster recovery solution except that it backs up your device\' data by transferring your system state and all data to a network attached storage device (An appliance device containing storage devices connected to a network).
+A network disaster recovery solution is very similar to a local disaster recovery solution except that it backs up your device' data by transferring your system state and all data to a network attached storage device (An appliance device containing storage devices connected to a network).
 Devices that are connected to your home network will see